Skip to main content

 A truly voluntary wellness program respects your autonomy, ensuring your health data empowers you without exposing you to professional risk.

 The interaction between these legal protections and your personal biology is where the nuances lie.
-The law mandates that if you have a condition that prevents you from meeting a specific health goal within a program ∞ for example, achieving a certain BMI or reading ∞ the program must offer a “reasonable alternative standard.”
+The law mandates that if you have a condition that prevents you from meeting a specific health goal within a program ∞ for example, achieving a certain BMI or blood pressure reading ∞ the program must offer a “reasonable alternative standard.”
 This is a critical provision.

 It means the program must adapt to you.
 If a walking challenge is offered, but a mobility impairment prevents you from participating, an equivalent alternative must be made available so you can earn the same reward.
 This principle of accommodation is central.
 It ensures that a program promotes health equitably, acknowledging that the path to wellness is different for every individual and every biological system.